DGLE-HQ/DGLE/ReadMe.txt

 * Multi render support: OpenGL (1.x-2.x and 4.x), OpenGL ES (1.1, 2.0 and 3.0), Direct3D (9.0c and 11.1).
 * Have set of visual editors for rapid application development.
 * Provides all necessary API for development high quality  2D and 3D real-time applications.
+* Flexible abstraction levels allow you to programming without any restrictions from API.
 * Made by GameDev professionals for you with LoVe!

 ## Supported Platforms